Bennett M. Shapiro, M.D. | PureTech Ventures, ex-EVP Merck

-Ms. Ruth Alon is the Founder and CEO of Medstrada, Israel.
-Since 1997, Ms. Alon has served as a General Partner in Pitango Venture Capital.
-With close to 30 years of international experience in the high-tech medical industry, Ms. Alon heads the Life Sciences activities at Pitango and has led several of its portfolio companies to successful acquisitions, among them Disc-O-Tech, Colbar, Ventor and Optonol.
+Ms. Ruth Alon is the Founder and CEO of Medstrada, Israel’s new venture capital fund investing in the Food Tech sector.
+Since 1997 until 2016, Ms. Alon has served as a General Partner in Pitango Venture Capital, where she headed the Life Sciences activities and has led several of its portfolio companies to successful acquisitions, among them Disc-O-Tech, Colbar, Ventor and Optonol.
 Ms. Alon previously worked on Wall Street where she held senior positions with Montgomery Securities and Kidder Peabody & Co., as a senior medical device analyst.
 She also managed her own independent consulting business in San Francisco, providing broad-based services to early-stage companies and venture capitalists in the medical devices industry.

-Ms. Alon is the force behind the establishment in 2005 of ILSI, Israel Life Science Industry, a not-for-profit organization representing the mutual goals of approximately 700 Israeli life science companies.
-Ms. Alon is the current Chairperson of ILSI.
+Ms. Alon is the force behind the establishment in 2005 of ILSI, Israel Life Science Industry, a not-for-profit organization representing the mutual goals of approximately 1000 Israeli life science companies.
+She is the Co-founder of IATI, an umbrella organization established in 2012, representing Israel’s High Tech and Life Sciences industries.
 Ms. Alon has a B.A. in Economics from the Hebrew University of Jerusalem, an M.B.A. from Boston University, and an M.S. from the Columbia University School of Physicians and Surgeons.

 Prof. Ruth Arnon, Ph.D. | Weizmann Institute of Science